How Trauma Is Stored in the Body: Fascia, the Nervous System, and the Path to Regulation

 nociceptors (pain receptors)

-The nervous system is literally embedded inside the fascia.
+The nervous system is literally embedded within the fascial system.

-When sympathetic activation occurs — the “ready for danger” state — muscle tone increases.
+When the body enters sympathetic activation — the “ready for danger” state — muscle tone increases and fascia adapts to this tension.

 If the defensive response cannot complete, the tissue remains slightly contracted.